bichinger/grunt-contrib-jasmine/README.md

 ## Jasmine task
 _Run this task with the `grunt jasmine` command._

-Automatically builds and maintains your spec runner and runs your tests headlessly through PhantomJS.
+Automatically builds and maintains your spec runner and runs your tests headlessly.

 #### Run specs locally or on a remote server